DiegoRodriguez2018/traffic-counter-API/README.md

 }
 ```
 #### GET /API-1/count-per-day
-Returns countPerDay property, which refers to a sequence of lines where each line contains a date and total car count on that day.
+Returns countPerDay property, which refers to a sequence of lines where each line contains a date and total car count on that particular day.
 ```JSON
 {
   "data": {